Coined Cuisine

 Ingredients

-• 2 cups basil leaves or 1 tbsp. basil paste
+• 2 ounces basil leaves or 1 tbsp. basil paste

 • ⅓ cup extra-virgin olive oil